Malayala Swamy

 Malayala Swamy (1885–1962) was a Hindu religious leader, and a social reformer.
 He dismissed the myth that Vedas and other scriptures are only for a particular section of the society and encouraged common man to gain spiritual knowledge.
 He also encouraged women education.
 He was the founder of Sri Vyasashrama in Yerpedu, Andhra Pradesh.
 He influenced Swami Vidya Prakashananda Giri, his famous disciple who established Sri Sukabrahmashrama at Srikalahasti.

 Malayala Swamy extensively traveled in and out of Andhra Pradesh, where there is a Telugu speaking crowd to propagate the ancient Hindu wisdom by conducting Sanatana Vedanta Jnana Sabhas, Omkara Satra Yagas lasting for a week, Chaturmasya Vrathas lasting for four months, installed idols in various temples, inaugurated ashrams, laid foundations to several constructions, opened monasteries, etc. in the service of god.

 Life

-He was born to a traditional Ezhava Hindu couple Kariappa, and Notthiyamma in village near Guruvayur, Kerala.
+He was born to a traditional Ezhava Hindu couple Kariappa, and Notthiyamma in Engadiyur village near Guruvayur, Kerala.
 His birth name is Velappa.
 He studied various Hindu scriptures and toured various religious places in India.
 He finally reached Tirumala and did penance near Gogarbham.
 After doing penance for 12 years he settled at a place near Yerpedu, where he started an ashram in the name of Sage Vyasa.
 Since he spoke Malayalam only in the initial days, devotees named him Malayala Swamy.
 After he formally renounced the world, he also got a name Asangananda Swami, but he preferred the name Malayala Swamy.